• Skip to primary navigation

 • Preheat oven to 350˚F.

-• In the bowl of an electric mixer, cream butter and sugar.
+• In the bowl of a stand mixer, cream butter and sugar.
 Add eggs and molasses and mix until incorporated.
 Stir in spices and salt.

 • Gradually add flour, 1 cup at a time, until the dough is roll-out consistency.
-When baking immediately, I needed 4 ½ – 5 cups.
+When baking immediately, use 4 ½ – 5 cups.
 For dough that will be refrigerated overnight before baking use only 4 cups.

-• Roll ⅓ of the dough out to ¼” thickness on a lightly floured surface.
-Hint: Because these cookies spread minimally, cutting them out directly on the parchment paper they will be baked on, eliminates the need to transfer the cut out dough.
+• Roll ⅓ of the dough out to ¼” thickness between two sheets of parchment paper.
+These cookies spread minimally, cutting them out directly on the parchment paper they will be baked on, eliminates the need to transfer the cut out dough.
 For best results, roll the dough out on a sheet of parchment paper the size of your cookie sheets.
-Cut out the cookies about 1” apart.
+Cut out the cookies about ½" to 1” apart.
 Remove the excess dough from around the cut-out cookies.
 Slide the parchment onto a cookie sheet.
 Repeat with the remaining dough.

 Icing